-James Kim is a current student in the Doctor of Physical Therapy (DPT) program at the University at Buffalo School of Public Health and Health Professions.
+James Kim was a student in the Doctor of Physical Therapy (DPT) program at the University at Buffalo School of Public Health and Health Professions.

 Similar to most people who enter the physical therapy field, my interest began when I suffered an injury while playing sports in high school.
 The therapist that I had worked with at the time gave me a great insight on what PT school is about and all the different facets that comes with it.
 That initially sparked my interest into entering PT school.
 While I admit, I’ve had many thoughts of changing that during my undergraduate career, I am very happy with my choice and have absolutely no regrets about being in this wonderful program here at UB!

 I visited UB for the first time when I was in high school and I thoroughly enjoyed the atmosphere that the campus and the city itself had to offer.
 Despite UB being far from home, it allowed me to become more independent and I have matured greatly because of that.
 I decided to stay at UB in pursuit of my DPT degree because of the positive experiences and relationships that I’ve established during my time here at UB.

 I first started off as an undergraduate student in the Exercise Science program here at UB, graduating with my Bachelor of Science in 2016.
 My experience in that program certainly helped me make the transition into the DPT curriculum.